evbacher/gd2md-html/CONTRIBUTING.md

 We'd love to accept your patches and contributions to this project.
 There are just a few small guidelines you need to follow.
+And check out the [developer guidelines](dev.md) for more information on the type of changes we're looking for.

 ## Code reviews